Kevin Gruft

-Kevin Gruft or Kevin Thrasher or Kevin "Thrasher" Gruft (born May 5, 1988) is an American guitarist and music producer from Albany, New York, known for being the former lead guitarist of the rock bands Escape the Fate and LoveHateHero.
+Kevin Gruft (born May 5, 1988), also known as Kevin Thrasher or KThrash, is an American guitarist and music producer from Albany, New York, known for being the former lead guitarist of the rock bands Escape the Fate and LoveHateHero.
 He released two studio albums with LoveHateHero and three studio albums with Escape The Fate since joining the band in late 2013 until his departure in early 2021.

 As a music producer and engineer, he has worked with artists such as Machine Gun Kelly, Gwen Stefani, Avril Lavigne and Blink-182.

 Biography

 Kevin Gruft began playing guitar at the age of 8.
 At the age of 17, he joined the band LoveHateHero after a tour in New York, as the band was in search of a guitarist.
 After 5 years with the band and two studio albums, LoveHateHero disbanded in 2011.
 That year, he joined The Dead Rabbitts, the side-project of Escape The Fate singer, Craig Mabbitt.
 In late 2013, brothers Monte Money and Michael Money announced their departure from Escape The Fate to focus on their new project.
 Craig Mabbitt contacted Kevin to help them on the Ungrateful tour, becoming an official member soon after.